Transcript: White House Chief Of Staff John Kelly's Interview With NPR

 I believe you said that they needed to get off their lazy asses and register.

 I believe that's a quote.
 But for whatever reason they didn't get off their butts.
-The fact is that this President said, 'throw them in there so,' we get 1.8 million.
+The fact is that this president said, "throw them in there so," we get 1.8 million.
 That was earthshaking enough.
 And then a path to citizenship.
 I thought based on all of the rhetoric I was getting from the particularly the Democrats on the Hill both sides of the aisle both sides of the hill that they, I mean that was Nevada and they you know they tap that around and tossed it around.

 What would you like to see happen legislatively right now?

-Note: Editor's note: This post contains language some may find offensive.